IvoryC/BioLockJ/mkdocs/user-guide/docs/Getting-Started.md

 ### Cluster installation

 Installing BioLockJ on a cluster follows the same process as the [Basic Installation](../Getting-Started#Basic-Installation).
 EACH USER must run the `install` script in order to run the BioLockJ launch scripts.
-Use the property `pipeline.env=cluster` in your pipeline configuration to take advantage of parallell computing through the cluster.
+Use the property `pipeline.env=cluster` in your pipeline configuration to take advantage of parallel computing through the cluster.

 ## Review your first pipeline